Paul Hogan: Career

 In the early 1990s, a Paramount executive pitched a concept of a Crocodile Dundee and Beverly Hills Cop crossover movie.
 Hogan refused the starring role in the hit film Ghost, choosing instead to make Almost an Angel (1990).
 In 1994, Hogan co-produced, wrote and starred in the Western comedy film Lightning Jack.
 In 1996, he starred in a remake of the 1963 film Flipper, a family-friendly movie about a dolphin.
 In 1998, he co-starred in the made-for-TV drama Floating Away, an adaptation of the Tim Sandlin book Sorrow Floats, and in which he played 'Shane', a recovering alcoholic.

 In the late 1990s and early 2000s, Hogan was featured in advertisements for the Subaru Outback.
 In 2001, Hogan returned to the role that made him famous with Crocodile Dundee in Los Angeles.

 In 2004, Hogan starred in the Australian-produced comedy film Strange Bedfellows, about two firemen pretending to be in a homosexual relationship for financial benefit.
 Strange Bedfellows was written and directed by Hogan's friend Dean Murphy and was the highest-grossing Australian-made film of 2004.

 2005 saw the release of Paul Hogan – Stand Up Hoges, a DVD compilation of Hogan's favourite live performances throughout his career.

 In 2009, Hogan starred in another of Murphy's films, Charlie & Boots, a road-movie concerning the relationship between a father (Hogan) and son (Shane Jacobson).
 It was the second-highest-grossing Australian-made film of 2009, after Mao's Last Dancer.

 In 2013, 2014 and 2015, Hogan embarked on live stand-up performances throughout Australia.
 The 2013 tour entitled An Evening with Hoges featured capital cities only, but the 2014 tour Hoges: One Night Only featured 25 locations including regional Australia.
 2015's Hoges: Live saw performances in Hobart, Melbourne and Sydney only.
 Some of this material was shown in the 2014 documentary Hanging with Hoges, in which Hogan was interviewed about his life and career by Jacobson.

 In 2016, Hogan received the Longford Lyell Award for an outstanding contribution to the Australian screen.
 Hogan joked he had only ever been a "one-hit wonder".

 Australia's Seven Network commissioned a two-part miniseries based upon Hogan's life, entitled Hoges: The Paul Hogan Story which aired in February 2017.
 Australian actor Josh Lawson portrayed Hogan.
 In 2019, to celebrate Hogan's upcoming 80th birthday, Australia's ABC produced a two-part episode of Australian Story, entitled "A Fortunate Life – Paul Hogan", in which Hogan and his family reflect on his life and career.

-Following on from a 2018 Tourism Australia campaign, in 2020 Hogan starred in The Very Excellent Mr. Dundee, with Hogan portraying himself as an aging, out-of-touch movie actor with his legendary character Mick Dundee now monetised and manipulated by others.
+Following on from a 2018 Tourism Australia campaign, in 2020 Hogan starred in The Very Excellent Mr. Dundee, with Hogan portraying himself as an aged, out-of-touch movie actor with his legendary character Mick Dundee now monetised and manipulated by others.

+In 2023, Hogan took part in a live TV roast entitled The Roast of Paul Hogan.